OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-databases/intro.md

 figma: https://www.figma.com/file/AOyPMm22N6JFaAYeejDoge/Configuration-management?type=design&node-id=3504%3A808&mode=design&t=0qX3292WcHKssBRO-1
 ---

-# Integrate with external databases
+# Integrate with external systems

 OutSystems Developer Cloud (ODC) enables developers to integrate external data into their apps.
 First, from the ODC Portal, admins create connections to the supported databases and select the entities.
 Then, in ODC studio, developers use the data as entities in their apps.